Visa Traveler

 Visa EXEMPT with a valid VISA from the US, Canada, UK, Schengen or Japan

-Visa is NOT REQUIRED for ANY nationality holding a valid visa or permanent residence from the United States, Canada, United Kingdom, Schengen or Japan for stays up to 180-days as a tourist.
+Visa is NOT REQUIRED for ANY nationality holding a valid visa from the United States, Canada, United Kingdom, Schengen or Japan for stays up to 180 days as a tourist.

-Example: You hold an India passport with US B1/B2 visa, both valid for more than 6 months.
+Example: You hold an Indian passport with a US B1/B2 visa, both valid for more than 6 months.
 You can enter Mexico using your India passport and US B1/B2 visa.
 No need to apply for a separate Mexico visa.

 —